Chicken Bacon Alfredo Pasta Bake

 • Add your parmesan cheese and whisk until fully melted.
 Adjust the seasoning if needed.

 • Add your cooked chicken and cooked bacon crumbles to the alfredo sauce.
 Mix well.
+Then add the cooked pasta and mix it all together.

 • Tightly cover the dish with foil.
 Bake at 375° for 20-25 minutes until the dish is heated through.